Madison teacher's accidental text to parent: 'I want to slap them through the phone!'

 The mid-March text from 28-year district veteran Mary Ringelstetter appears to have been meant for a co-worker.
 The news website Madison365 first reported the incident.

-According to a police report released Wednesday to the Wisconsin State Journal under the state's public records law, the parent, Tyeisha Ivy, considered the text a threat and reported it to police because she wanted it documented.
-Ringelstetter was not arrested and no charges were filed in the case.
+According to a police report released Wednesday to the State Journal under the state’s public records law, the parent, Tyeisha Ivy, considered the text a threat and reported it to police because she wanted it documented.
+Ringelstetter was not arrested, and no charges were filed in the case.

 Ivy told police that with school canceled because of the coronavirus outbreak, she was exchanging texts with Ringelstetter in an attempt to get online access to homework for her daughter.